saitaiky/notebook/docs/docs/other/self-help/reaction.md

 - It helps organsining your mind and venting emotions.
 After venting emotions, thinking will become easy and less stressed.
 - Without doubt and anxiety, confidence will be grown naturally

-:::info1 - When will my mind go blank
+:::info 1 - When will my mind go blank

 - When I was questioned by my boss, my mind went blank.
 - When people talks too fast, I will unconsciously some strange behavior while clarifying what they said.